 Penalties and Fines

-Offering a false instrument is a disorderly persons offense in New Jersey.
-A conviction means facing up to six months in jail.
+Offering a false instrument for filing is a disorderly persons offense in New Jersey.
+A conviction means facing up to 6 months in jail.
 A monetary fine of up to $1,000 may also apply.
-In addition, a person is likely to also be charged with lying on an MVC application (N.J.S.A.
+If the instrument is a driver’s license application, a person is likely to also be charged with lying on a MVC application (N.J.S.A.
 39:3-37).
-This crime also carries a penalty of up to six months in jail, a fine of $200 to $500, and a suspension of driving or registration privileges for up to two years.
+This crime also carries a penalty of up to 6 months in jail, a fine of $200 to $500, and a suspension of driving or registration privileges for up to two years.

 Who Should I Contact?

-If you have been accused of providing false or inaccurate information on your NJ driver’s license or vehicle registration application, you should contact an experienced attorney for help.
-The lawyers at Rosenblum Law have the skills and knowledge to protect your right to drive and avoid possible criminal penalties.
-Email us or Call 888-815-3649 for a free consultation.
+If you or someone you love has been accused of providing false or inaccurate information on an application or official document, you should contact an experienced attorney for help.
+The lawyers at Rosenblum Law have the skills and knowledge to protect you and your right to drive, as well as help you avoid possible criminal penalties.
+Email us or call 888-979-7551 for a free consultation.